LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Conclusion

 Congratulations, you have started a blog using Jekyll and GitHub Pages!
-For now, we are sticking to updating some configurations for your Jekyll site and publishing blog posts.
-Check out the article on *[How to Customize a Jekyll Theme]()* for more details on how to fully customize your Jekyll.
+For now, we are sticking to [updating some configurations](#personalize-your-site) for your Jekyll site and [publishing blog posts](#publish-blog-posts).
+Check out the article on *[How to Customize a Jekyll Theme]()* for more details on how to fully customize your Jekyll site, such as using a custom domain name, and changing the look of your site.

 #### FAQ

-##### My site URL looks different than yours
+##### My site URL looks different from yours

 If you name your repository `<username>.github.io`, then your URL will be `https://<username>.github.io`.
 If you name your repository anything else, then your URL will be `https://<username>.github.io/<repository name>`.

 ##### The Jekyll theme I like doesn't have a GitHub repository.

 Jekyll themes that you find from any of the sites linked on the [Jekyll documentation site](https://jekyllrb.com/docs/themes/) should have a GitHub repository referenced.
 If you are unable to find one, it may not be compatible with GitHub Pages.

+##### Do I need to learn how to program to work with Jekyll and GitHub Pages?

+If you are content with using a Jekyll theme as-is, you do not need to learn how to program.
+Even making basic changes to your theme does not require advanced programming ability.
+You can get by just fine with the steps outlined in this guide, and you will be able to customize pages and publish blog posts.